hughescr/PGE-EV-Rate-Calculator/README.md

 # Overview

 This is a little XML parsing app I wrote to try and estimate whether PG&E customers are better off on the E9-A or the EV-A rate plan.

 It can use actual usage data downloaded from PG&E to calculate hopefully quite accurately for you.
-It's a little rough right now -- just basically outputs expected total cost of the data chunk you downloaded assuming you had been on rate plan E9-A or EV-A at the time.

 It assumes billing periods are on month boundaries for purposes of baseline calculations.
+It may or may not use quite the same algorithm as PG&E does for calculating what %age of baseline you're at, but it's probably close enough for horseshoes.

 If you use the `-m` option to add electric car miles to the downloaded data, it assumes all that charging happens instantaneously at midnight (off-peak) at the start of every day.
-I could use some charging rate and spread it over a few hours, but that won't affect cost much (baseline will shift slightly for E9 rate, but not much).
+I could use some charging rate and spread it over a few hours, but that won't affect cost much (baseline will shift slightly for TOU rates, but not much).

 # HOWTO